• Skip to primary navigation

 Encapsulation In Java

-In this article, we are going to share one of the most important concepts of OOPS that are Encapsulation in Java, and also we are going to learn how we can achieve that.
-The Process of binding data members and methods in a single unit is called encapsulation in Java.
-During this post, we are going to discuss:
+In this article, we will share one of the most important concepts of OOPS, Encapsulation in Java, and learn how to achieve that.
+Binding data members and methods in a single unit is called encapsulation in Java.
+During this post, we are going to discuss the following:

 • What is Encapsulation